How to Perform Text Analysis via Python and Advertools

 An Example of Text Analysis with Absolute Keyword Frequency via Python

-First, we will perform an “absolute keyword frequency” calculation with a random paragraph.
+First, we will calculate an “absolute keyword frequency” with a random paragraph.

 import advertools as adv